-- A. Applicability.
-Manufactured home parks are permitted on parcels of one (1) acre or larger within the Manufactured Home Park (MHP) Sub-district, subject to compliance with subsections B-F, below: - B. Permitted Uses.
+- 1. Applicability.
+Manufactured home parks are permitted on parcels of one (1) acre or larger within the Residential District, subject to compliance with subsections 2-6, below and the requirements found in Chapter 10 of the 2002 Oregon Manufactured Dwelling and Park Specialty Code: - 2.
+Permitted Uses.
 Manufactured homes (including single, double, and triple wide), manufactured home park manager's office, home occupations, and accessory structures that are necessary for the operation and maintenance of the manufactured home park (e.g., landscape maintenance).
-Home occupations shall comply with Chapter 2.1.200.I Home Occupations. - C. Space.
+Home occupations shall comply with Chapter 2.1.200.I Home Occupations. - 3.
+Space.
 The minimum size pad or space for each home is 2,500 square feet, provided that the overall density of the park does not exceed 12 units per acre.
-Each space shall also be at a minimum at least 30 feet wide and 40 feet long, in accordance with ORS 446.100(1)(c). - D. Setbacks And Building Separation.
+Each space shall also be at a minimum at least 30 feet wide and 40 feet long, in accordance with ORS 446.100(1)(c). - 4.
+Setbacks And Building Separation.
 The minimum setback between park structures and abutting properties is 5 feet.
 The minimum setback between park structures and public street right-of-way is 15 feet.
 At least a 10-foot separation shall be provided between all dwellings.
 Dwellings shall be placed a minimum of 14 feet apart where flammable or combustible fuel is stored between units.
 Park structures shall be placed no closer than 5 feet to a park street or sidewalk/pathway.
 An accessory structure shall not be located closer than 6 feet to any other structure or dwelling, except that a double carport or garage may be built that serves 2 dwellings.
-When a double carport/garage is built, the carport/garage shall be separated from all adjacent structures by at least 3 feet. - E. Perimeter Landscaping.
+When a double carport/garage is built, the carport/garage shall be separated from all adjacent structures by at least 3 feet. - 5.
+Perimeter Landscaping.
 When manufactured homes are oriented with their back or side yards facing a public right-of-way, the City may require installation of fencing and planting of a 6 foot wide landscape buffer between the right-of-way and a manufactured home park for the privacy and security of residents or aesthetics of the streetscape.

-- F. House Design.
-Manufactured homes in parks smaller than 3 acres shall meet the following design standards, consistent with ORS 197.314(6): - 1.
-The manufactured home shall have a pitched roof with a slope not less than 3 feet in height for each 12 feet in width (14 degrees); - 2.
-The manufactured home shall have exterior siding and roofing which in color, material and appearance are similar or superior to the exterior siding and roof material used on nearby residences (e.g., horizontal wood or wood-appearance siding is considered "superior" to metal siding and roofing); - 3.
-Exception: Subsections 1 and 2, above, do not apply to manufactured homes sited within the City prior to the effective date of this ordinance.
+- 6. House Design.
+Manufactured homes in parks smaller than 3 acres shall meet the following design standards, consistent with ORS 197.314(6): - a.
+The manufactured home shall have a pitched roof with a slope not less than 3 feet in height for each 12 feet in width (14 degrees); - The manufactured home shall have exterior siding and roofing which in color, material and appearance are similar or superior to the exterior siding and roof material used on nearby residences (e.g., horizontal wood or wood-appearance siding is considered "superior" to metal siding and roofing); - c.
+Exception: Subsections 1 and 2 above do not apply to manufactured homes sited within the City prior to the effective date of this ordinance.

-Chapter 2.2 -Commercial (C) District
+Chapter 2.2 - Commercial Districts